Infected Blood in Scotland

 Introduction

-The role of independent campaigners in Scotland is also very important.
-We are proud to be working with a group of campaigners in Scotland who all bring different skills, experiences, and perspectives to the campaign.
+Independent campaigners have also played a crucial role in seeking justice.
+We are proud to collaborate with a diverse group of campaigners in Scotland who contribute unique skills, experiences, and perspectives to this vital cause.

 The Campaign in Scotland